 - Take meaningful action on your life goals

-I’m glad you found your way here.
+The insights, skills, and growth you gain through therapy can last a lifetime.
 Call me or email me.
 It would be an honor to connect with you.

 “Ellis is passionate about helping people make positive changes through mindfulness.
 He is very knowledgeable about Acceptance and Commitment Therapy (ACT) which has been proven to be effective for those struggling with anxiety and depression.
 Ellis is easy to talk to- he is down to earth and caring.
 In addition to his professional experience, he is a longtime practitioner of mindfulness meditation.
 Also, he created a board game called “The Mindful Bus”!
 If you struggle with anxiety and want to try ACT, look no further.”